marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Older Micrio versions required the developer to include 2 files, the Micrio JavaScript and CSS (for the default layout, markers, popups, etc), seperately.
 I never really liked that, since both had their own version number (ie. `micrio-1.9.min.js` and `micrio-1.9.min.css`), and were both a separate HTTP request.

 So for version 2.0, I embedded the CSS into the JS, making it one single package containing everything it needs.
-This works great.
+This worked great.

 I wanted to do the same with the Wasm binary to prevent any second HTTP request and the extra disadvantage that Micrio could not work independently without an internet connection.